eguzmanleano30/Business_Analysis/README.md

 ### Logistic Regression Analysis for Online Shopping Preferences

-The project's next phase involves building a Logistic Regression model that addresses the first research question: What motivates customers to shop online instead of visiting physical stores at Sephora?
+The project's next phase involves building a Logistic Regression model with the variable online_only that addresses the first research question.
+The variable indicates whether a product is exclusively available through Sephora's online platform.
 Given the binary nature of the outcome variable (online shopping vs. in-store shopping), logistic regression is the appropriate model for estimating the probability of a customer shopping online based on various predictor variables.
 The method is grounded in selecting variables that contribute meaningfully to the model's predictive power while avoiding overfitting and ensuring clinical relevance.
-The entire logistic regression process is detailed in the following link.
+The entire logistic regression model-building process is detailed in the following link.

 [Logistic regression model for online sells](Logistic_regression.md)